holzschu/llvm/README.txt

 X Execute() (lib/Support/Unix/Program.inc) calls posix_spawn:
      - I can't create a fake posix_spawn, because file actions are a secret API.
      X so I undefined HAVE_POSIX_SPAWN and we go through fork + exec
-- check that memory is freed when LLVM exits, that flags are reset
+- check that memory is freed when LLVM exits, that all flags are reset
 - create dynamic libraries instead of executables
 - create frameworks with the dynamic libraries